wl142857/Deep_learning_coursera_Andrew-Ng/README.md

 # Deep_learning_coursera_Andrew-Ng

-## Content
+## Updata
--  The programming assignment.
--  The answer of practice question (quiz)
--  The screenshots of slides in pdf form
+-  Because of the coursera honor code, I remove all of the content in this repositories, thank for colbec's issue.